Experimental Design under Network Interference: Optimization: MILP for Difference in Means Estimators

 We can now linearize the function and obtain the following equivalent formulation

 which is quadratic in the decision variables, as defined in Lemma \ref{prop:opt}.
 Therefore, each function in the numerators and denominators of Equation \eqref{eqn:j} can be written as a linear or quadratic function in the decision variables $D_i, u_{i,h}, \tilde{t}_{i,h}$.
-We now linearize the quadratic expressions in the numerator and denominators, to show that also quadratic expression have a linear formulation.
+We now linearize the quadratic expressions in the numerator and denominators, to show that also quadratic expression admits a mixed-integer linear representation.
 To do so we introduce a new set of variables that we denote as

 Since each of the above variable takes values in $\{0,1\}$, such variables can be expressed with linear constraints.
 For instance, $A_{i,j,h', h'}$ is defined as follows.